Top of Page

 Resources on AAI

-• There are no certifications for clinicians, however, clinicians should do their due diligence to comply with the APA code of ethics when considering incorporating animal assisted interventions into their practice (trainings, continuing education, research, consultation, etc.).
+• Certification requirements to legally incorporate animal-assisted interventions into psychotherapy vary by location.
+Clinicians should do their due diligence to comply with the APA code of ethics and state laws when considering incorporating animal assisted interventions into their practice (training, continuing education, research, consultation, etc.).
+Various programs offer certifications in Animal-Assisted Therapy Interventions, Animal-Assisted Therapy, or Animal-Assisted Social Work.

 • At base level, the canine should be able to pass the Canine Good Citizen (CGC) Test for obedience: